Prenuptial and Postnuptial Agreements Attorney in New York, Long Island

 Contact an Experienced Long Island, NY Family Law Attorney for Help Preparing Your Prenup or Postnup

-If you’re getting married or were recently wed, it’s critical that you consult with an experienced family lawyer who can advise you on how to legally protect your rights and interests in your new marriage.
+If you’re getting married or were recently wed, it’s important to consult with an experienced family lawyer who can advise you on how to legally protect your rights and interests in your new marriage.

 While you don’t expect to get a divorce, having the security of a legally binding agreement that prevents you from being left with too little after dissolving your marriage is important.
-Contact Hornberger Verbitsky, P.C. today to schedule your free consultation at 631-923-1910 or fill out the short form on this page and we’ll get back to you as soon as possible.
+Contact Hornberger Verbitsky, P.C. today for a free consultation with a prenuptial & postnuptial agreements attorney in NY.
+Protect your assets and rights effectively.

 Hornberger Verbitsky, P.C were phenomenal in every way.
 Robert was very genuine, patient and professional.
 Walking in, I had no idea what to expect but he went above and beyond to explain the entire process thoroughly.
 He guided and informed me of my rights.
 Patty was amazing, she answered every question I had no matter how many times I called, she was very understanding.
 I highly recommend Hornberger Verbitsky, P.C.
 Even if its just for questions on how to navigate this process.